 In 2021 a lot of our most anticipated PS5 games ended up being delayed, and while that was disappointing at the time, it has resulted in the gaming calendar for 2022 being stacked with fantastic-looking titles set to release at a regular clip.

 Recent months have been dominated by discussions of Xbox Series X exclusives, while PS5 had an unusual trim year in terms of first-party software.
 That definitely won’t be the case in 2022 as Sony is bringing heavy hitters like Horizon Forbidden West and God of War Ragnarok to its flagship console.
+Plus we've just seen the first glimpse of Street Fighter 6, which we hope will appear this year for us to get some new high-fidelity Hadokens in before 2022 ends.

 There are already dozens of 2022 releases we can't wait to play, which makes picking a shortlist of our most anticipated PS5 games coming next year a tough task, but below are the games we wish we could be playing right now.
 Note, these games are listed in release order rather than ranked by our current anticipation levels.